-The rate of ILI presentations to sentinel GPs increased but remained in the mid-range of values usually reported at this time of year (Figure 1).
+The rate of ILI presentations to sentinel GPs decreased but remained in the higher range of values usually reported at this time of year (Figure 1).

 Figure 1.
-Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2018 to 2023 YTD
+Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2019 to 2024 YTD

-The rate of ILI-related presentations and admissions to EDs decreased in the past week (Figure 2).
+The rate of ILI-related presentations and admissions to EDs increased in the past week (Figure 2).

 Figure 2.
 Number and rate of ILI presentations/admissions to emergency departments in WA in the past eight weeks